deepskystacker/DSS/Installers/README.txt

 14. User request to change the file open dialog to default to *all* supported image types including raw files.

 15. Three times performance improvement in star registration.

+16. As requested by Ray Butler, use relative paths in saved file lists while continuing to accept older file lists using absolute paths.

 Welcome to DeepSkyStacker 4.2.1